 - Block diagram: Functional schematic showing the device's internal architecture, identifying RF modules, processor, antennas, and main connections

-- International certificates: FCC (USA), CE (Europe), IC (Canada), or equivalents according to market of origin
+- International certificates: FCC (USA), CE (Europe), IC (Canada), or equivalents

 Manufacturer/importer documents